ska-sa/images-hub/README.md

 - Enable guest users to request access to the original high-resolution versions of the images, providing a valid reason for the request.
 - Empower SARAO administrators, such as department heads, to review and approve or disapprove these access requests based on the provided justification.

-## Project Structure
+## Project File Structure

-IMAGESHUB
+images-hub
+- /backend
+- - /classes
+- - /databases
+- - /endpoints
+- - /outputs
+- - /tests
+- - /tmp
+- - venv (excluded)
+- /configuration
+- /design
-- ├── Back_End
+- /frontend
-- │   ├── (backend files)
-- ├── Front_End
+- .dockerignore
-- │   ├── (frontend files)
-- ├── .gitignore
+- .gitignore
-- ├── docker-compose.yaml
+- docker-compose.yaml
-- ├── Dockerfile
+- Dockerfile
+- Makefile
-- └── README.md
+- README.md

-## Image Hub Backend
+## Backend

-The backend for the Image Hub application is built using Python and the Bottle framework.
-It provides various APIs for managing users, images, and requests.
+The backend for this application was built using Python packages Flask, Boto3, etc. This provides various Restful APIs for managing users, emails, images, requests, and links.

 ### API Endpoints

 #### User Endpoints
+- `GET /api/v1/users`: Get all users.
+- `GET /api/v1/users/id=`: Get all users.
+- `GET /api/v1/users`: Get all users.
-- `GET /api/get-users`: Get all users.
+- `GET /api/v1/users`: Get all users.
 - `POST /api/sign-in`: Sign in a user.

 #### Image Endpoints